WicksL08/ExForCyberEducation/learning/passwords.md

 # Password Cracking & Security Deep Dive 🔑

-Understand how passwords are **stored, protected, and tested** in cybersecurity.
+Understand how passwords are **stored, protected, and tested** in cyber security.
 This page explores password hashing, cracking techniques, and ethical guidelines for classroom-friendly demonstrations.

 ---